wwt/testing-file-io-junit/README.md

 ### Test Time

 First we'll create `TextFileTransformerTest`, and configure an instance of the class under test.
-To verify the transformation is applied, we can just uppercase the input.
-That should be straightforward to test.
+To verify the transformation is applied, we can just upper-case the input.

 ```java
 package com.wwt.testing.files;